 Dr Baker specialises in Scottish and contemporary literature (mainly fiction).
-He is the author of George Mackay Brown and the Philosophy of Community (2009), Contemporary Scottish Gothic: Mourning, Authenticity, and Tradition (2014), and Writing Animals: Language, Suffering, and Animality in Twenty-First-Century Fiction (forthcoming).
-Other research and teaching interests include genre and space in twentieth-century women's fiction, climate change and the Anthropocene, and contemporary theory.
+He is the author of George Mackay Brown and the Philosophy of Community (2009), Contemporary Scottish Gothic: Mourning, Authenticity, and Tradition (2014), and Writing Animals: Language, Suffering, and Animality in Twenty-First-Century Fiction (2019).
+Other research and teaching interests include genre and space in twentieth-century women's fiction, climate change and the Anthropocene, and contemporary posthuman, queer, and feminist theories.
 Recent and forthcoming articles and papers include discussions of authors such as Elspeth Barker, Sarah Hall, Rachel Cusk, Michel Faber, Dodie Smith, Sara Baume, and Ian Stephen.
 Current and recent PhD supervision includes projects on George MacDonald, Barbara Kingsolver, Nan Shepherd, feminist science fiction, third-generation Nigerian fiction, American suburban Gothic, and contemporary nature writing.
 He welcomes inquiries from potential research students interested in working in any of these areas, or connected areas; he is especially interested in supervising projects on contemporary and experimental literature (including poetry), mid-twentieth-century British fiction, and Scottish literature from 1760 to the present.

 EL1513 Controversial Classics (lectures)